bugladen/NadekoBot/docs/guides/Windows Guide.md

 	- Choose `3` to **run the bot normally**.
 	(with normal-run the bot will shutdown and will stay offline if it disconnects by the use of `.die` command until you manually run it again.
 Useful if you want to test the bot.)
 	- Choose `4` to **run the bot with auto restart**.
 	(with auto restart the bot will restart itself if it disconnects by the use of `.die` command.
-Useful if you want to have restart function for any reason without having to manually restart.)
+Useful if you want to have restart function for any reason.)

 ####Updating NadekoBot
 - Make sure the bot is closed and is not running (Run `.die` in a connected server to ensure it's not running).